Skirwith Cave

 Description

-We added Skirwith Cave to showcaves.com after Tony Oldham allowed us to use his booklet.
-See his original description below.
+We added Skirwith Cave as a show cave to showcaves.com after Tony Oldham allowed us to use his booklet.
+See his original description from 1972, the time when the cave was operated as a show cave.

 This almost unspoiled cave well known to potholers, was opened to the public in 1964.
 Great care has been taken to preserve as much of its natural beauty as possible, whilst making it possible for tourists to visit it.